einzigartigerName/themis/README.md

 insert = i
 insertTop = shift + i
 ```
-For a full list of available options, have a look at [example/config](example/config).
-All options are listed with there default values.
+For a full list of available options, have a look at [doc/configuration.md](doc/configuration.md).

 **Note**: Default list movement is only shadowed by config.
 If no  other binding for same key, default bindings will still be useable.